-If the problem persists, make sure that the correct device driver is installed.
+If the problem persists, make sure that the correct device driver is installed by doing the following:

 - 1. Open Control Panel.
-Change the view of Control Panel from Category to Large icons or Small icons. - Click Keyboard. - 3.
+Change the view of Control Panel from Category to Large icons or Small icons. - 2.
+Click Keyboard. - 3.
 Select the Hardware tab.
 In the Device Properties pane, make sure that you see this message: Device Status: This device is working properly.